 “There were all kinds of stories about the war that made it sound as if it were happening in a faraway and different land.
 It wasn’t until refugees started passing through our town that we began to see that it was actually taking place in our country.
 Families who had walked hundreds of miles told how relatives had been killed and their houses burned.
 Some people felt sorry for them and offered them places to stay, but most of the refugees refused, because they said the war would eventually reach our town.”

 We don’t need to read descriptions of bloody bodies or burned houses to get a sense that war is approaching.
-Neither do we need to know, yet, exactly what country we are in or which war is raging.
+Nor do we yet need to know what country we are in or which war is raging.
 The sad march of refugees tells us what we need to know, just as it told Beah and his family what they needed to know.

 4. Pinpointing the exact moment you realized that something was terribly wrong